GitSantiagopf/TotalDataScience/README.md

 Contributions are welcome!
 Please review the contributing guidelines and open a pull request or issue.

 ## Stay Connected
 Follow us on [LinkedIn](https://www.linkedin.com/in/kristhian-palomino/) to get updates and network with other learners.
 Thank you for choosing TotalDataScience.
-Let's embark on this educational journey together!

 Thank you for choosing TotalDataScience.
 Let's embark on this educational journey together!